NE Chamber president says state needs young people to build workforce

 One of the major factors for this lack of workers is there’s a lack of young people to do those jobs.
 Slone said the number of births in Nebraska has fallen from 34,000 in 1960 to just 26,000 in 2015.
 University enrollment declined from 145,000 in 2010 to 134,000 this year.
 Finally, he said high school seniors currently outnumber all other K-12 students in the state.

-“It’s less important that a community be attractive to me as a 65-year-old than 18 — 34 year-olds if we’re truly going to leave our communities better than when we started,” Slone told the Star-Herald.
+“It’s less important that a community be attractive to me as a 65-year-old than 18 — 34-year-olds if we’re truly going to leave our communities better than when we started,” Slone told the Gering Courier.

 He proposed three initiatives to bring more young people into the state.
 The first would be to increase legal immigration — having people with work permits move to Nebraska with their families.